Virginia Commonwealth University: Women's basketball

-The VCU Rams Women's team enjoyed its most successful season in 2008–2009.
+The VCU Rams Women's team had its most successful season in 2008–2009.
 Led by future WNBA Draft Pick Quanitra Hollingsworth, that team finished the season with a mark of 26–7 overall and a 15–3 conference record.
 Notably the team was a perfect 16–0 at home.
 After finishing second in the Colonial Athletic Association the team headed to their first ever NCAA tournament game as a 10 seed, where the No. 7 seeded Rutgers eliminated them 57–51 at the RAC in Piscataway, N.J.
 The 2009–10 squad also reached the Sweet 16 of the WNIT.

 Athletics rivals

 Students celebrate VCU's upset victory over Kansas.
 The win gave VCU a berth into the Final Four.

 VCU's main rival is Old Dominion University.
 The Old Dominion–VCU men's basketball rivalry is often regarded as the best college basketball rivalry in the Commonwealth of Virginia.
-The Rams' intra-city rivalry with University of Richmond ("Black & Blue Classic"), is bound to heat up now that the two schools are playing in the same conference again for the first time since 2001.
+The Rams' have an intracity rivalry with the University of Richmond, the Black & Blue Classic.